PotHix/pothix.github.com/content/post/stats-sep-2017.md

 [![Burn down chart for my presentations](/images/stats/2017/sep/presentations.png "Burn down chart for my presentations")](/images/stats/2017/sep/presentations.png "")

 The goal was reached this month!
-I will try to keep the same rhythm and maybe speak in different countries. :)
+I will try to keep the same rhythm and maybe speak in different countries in October. :)

 ### Completed tasks